 Intensity of passion in the US elections

 Thus, the former adviser to Donald Trump, Roger Stone, previously released from prison by him, recommended the president to declare a state of emergency in the country in case of defeat in the elections and, if necessary, "use physical force", involving the FBI, the service of federal marshals and other security forces.
-Michael Caputo, Public Relations Officer at the U.S. Department of Health and Human Services, meanwhile She urged Trump supporters arm themselves to be prepared for the rise in post-presidential violence.
+US Department of Health and Human Services Communications Officer Michael Caputo meanwhile She urged Trump supporters arm themselves to be prepared for the rise in post-presidential violence.
 He also accused government scientists of undermining the fight against coronavirus in order to win Joe Biden, the rival of the incumbent.

 Meanwhile, Donald Trump himself saidthat "deserves" re-election not only for a second, but also for a third presidential term, why his followers reacted very serious.
-In turn, ex-presidential candidate Hillary Clinton called upon Joe Biden is “not to admit defeat under any circumstances,” which he appears to be intent on doing - at least on a legal level. how сообщает Voice of America, Biden's team has hired hundreds of lawyers for electoral battles.
-However, judging by the mood of the candidates' closest circle and their most radical followers, challenging the election results will not be limited to court disputes, and may develop at least into local armed clashes in individual states.
+In turn, ex-presidential candidate Hillary Clinton called upon Joe Biden is “not to admit defeat under any circumstances,” which he appears to be intending to do - at least at the legal level. how сообщает Voice of America, Biden's team has hired hundreds of lawyers for electoral battles.
+However, judging by the mood of the candidates' closest associates and their most radical followers, challenging the election results will not be limited to judicial disputes, and may escalate at least into local armed clashes in individual states.

 As for opinion polls, according to various sources, the gap between Trump and Biden is from 4 to 7% in favor of the latter, increasingly narrowing in recent months.
 Considering the two-stage system of elections in the United States, the possible insincerity of some of the respondents and the rapidly changing situation, these data do not provide any way to predict the future outcome of the elections.